-Your oncologist should customize vulvar cancer treatment to your circumstances
+Your oncologist should customize vulvar cancer treatment to your circumstances.

-Your doctor will consider your age, preferences and overall health when talking about treatment options for vulvar cancer.
-In most cases, the goal of treatment is to cure the cancer.
-If this isn’t possible, the goal your doctor will work with you to achieve is controlling the cancer and keeping you comfortable.
 Deciding on the best treatment plan may take some time.
 Talk with your doctor about how much time you can take to explore your options.
-You may want to get another opinion before deciding on your treatment plan.
-This can help boost your confidence in the choices you make.
-You may also want to involve your family and friends in this process.
+To boost your confidence in the choices you make, you may want to get another opinion before deciding on your treatment plan.
+It’s also helpful to involve your family and friends in this process.

 Vulvar cancer treatment options

+Treatment for vulvar cancer is either local or systemic.
 Local treatments remove, destroy or control the cancer cells in a specific area.
 Surgery and radiation are examples of local treatments.
 Most women with vulvar cancer are treated with surgery.

 Systemic treatments are used to destroy or control cancer cells that may have traveled to other parts of the body.
 Chemotherapy is a systemic treatment when it’s taken pill or injection.
 Sometimes chemotherapy is used in combination with radiation for vulvar cancer.